zaklogician/libmantle/examples/tutorial/README.md

 on channel 1.

-**Task:** Add another channel, connecting channel id 2 of `auth` to `client2`.
+**Task:** Add another channel, connecting channel id 2 of `auth` to `client2` (you can use any valid channel number for the latter).
 Get the program into a compiling state again.

 ## Step 3.
 Handling IRQs